mpboddie/TipsyBrew/src/pages/blog/2020-01-11-magic-smoke.md

 You also can't just simply supply a stepper the appropriate voltage and amperage and expect it to move.
 It works on a series of coils that you power in a sequence to make it move in steps, hence the name.
 So I needed a stepper driver.
 There are a lot of good cheap options for drivers these day thanks to the popularity of 3D printers.
 I mentioned in the [Smörgåsbord](https://tipsybrew.com/blog/2020-01-07-smörgåsbord/) update that my first attempt using some parts from the basement was not providing enough current to the stepper.
 Well the DRV8825 provided enough power and was able to to spin the pump quite nicely.

 Unfortunately, I didn't get much time to enjoy my newly powered pump.
 I was using a 12v 4A power supply I had on hand with a 5.5mm barrel jack.
 There is nothing wrong with 4A, stop jumping to conclusions and let me finish.
 I had been using a barrel jack on the breadboard then taking that power for the stepper.
 The Arduino was being powered by the USB connection to the computer I had the Arduino IDE on.
-This is a ad idea, but STOP JUMPING TO CONCLUSIONS because that didn't break anything either.
+This is a bad idea, but STOP JUMPING TO CONCLUSIONS because that didn't break anything either.
 It did cause strange behavior of the stepper though, so don't do it.

 So what did cause the problem?
 Well I was thinking, why am I using the extra barrel jack, there is one on the Arduino and the input voltage is 7-12v.
 If I plug the power supply into that and pull the power for the stepper from the Vin, then everything will be all nice and tidy.
 Well it was a fantastic idea!
 Until the second the stepper turned on and smoke started pouring out of the voltage regulator.